ThinkBigAnalytics/AoaDemoModels/model_definitions/python-diabetes/README.md

 - model.joblib     (sklearn pipeline with scalers and xgboost model)
 - model.pmml       (pmml version of the xgboost model and sklearn pipeline)

+We also use save a global explainability plots from xgboost which help understand the importance and contribution of each feature.

 # Evaluation
 Evaluation is defined in the `evaluate` method in [scoring.py](model_modules/scoring.py) and it returns the following metrics